4:44: Critical reception

-Accolades

 Commercial performance

 4:44 debuted at number one on the US Billboard 200 with 262,000 album-equivalent units, (of which 174,000 copies were pure album sales) in its first week, according to Nielsen Soundscan.
 This became Jay-Z's 14th number one album.
 The album was a Tidal exclusive for the first week and the streaming numbers on Tidal were not reported.
 On July 5, 2017, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million units.
 The album was certified only a week after its release.
 During this period, it was reported that mobile company Sprint, a major share-holder in Tidal, had bought a million copies of 4:44 and provided subscribers free downloads of the album.
 In its second week, the album remained at number one on the chart, earning an additional 87,000 units.
 In its third week, the album dropped to number seven on the chart, earning 45,000 more units.
 In its fourth week, the album climbed to number five on the chart, earning 33,000 units.
 By the end of 2017, the album had accumulated 639,000 album-equivalent units in the United States, with 399,000 as pure sales, not including the one million copies given away.
 In 2017, 4:44 was ranked as the 36th most popular album of the year on the Billboard 200.